twanhaverkamp/event-sourcing-with-php/README.md

 I'll review it as **soon™** as possible, I'll promise! 🤝🏻

 ### Update your LinkedIn profile
-Now you officially are an open-source software contributor, thank you! ❤️ Time to update your [LinkedIn](https://linkedin.com/) profile! 🏆
+Now you're officially an *open-source software contributor*, thank you! ❤️ Time to update your [LinkedIn](https://linkedin.com/) profile! 🏆